weiglemc/weiglemc.github.io/_pages/about.md

 github-color: "#171516"
 blogger-color: "#F37100"
 ---
 I am a Professor of Computer Science at Old Dominion University, where I've been on the faculty since 2006.

-For an overview of my research direction for the past few years, see [On the importance of web archiving](https://items.ssrc.org/parameters/on-the-importance-of-web-archiving/), an article I wrote for [*SSRC Parameters*](https://items.ssrc.org/category/parameters/) in 2018.
-I'm currently featured on the [ODU Faculty Women in STEM page](https://www.odu.edu/facultydevelopment/women-in-stem#tab9=3&done1612907281342), where you can read a bit about my background and experiences as a woman in computer science.
-(For more information, see my [bio](#bio).)
+For an overview of my research over the past few years, see [On the importance of web archiving](https://items.ssrc.org/parameters/on-the-importance-of-web-archiving/), an article I wrote for [*SSRC Parameters*](https://items.ssrc.org/category/parameters/) in 2018.
+I recently gave an [interview covering my background, our research group, and challenges facing web archive collections](https://circulatingnow.nlm.nih.gov/2022/11/10/whats-in-a-web-archive-collection-summarization-and-discovery-of-archived-webpages/) for the National Library of Medicine's [*Circulating Now* blog](https://circulatingnow.nlm.nih.gov/).
+I'm currently featured on the [ODU Faculty Women in STEM page](https://www.odu.edu/facultydevelopment/women-in-stem#tab9=3&done1612907281342), where you can read a bit more about my background and experiences as a woman in computer science.
+For more information on my education and work experience, see my [bio](#bio).

 **Research Interests:** web science, social media, web archiving, digital preservation, information visualization (see some student infovis projects in  my [infovis gallery](https://www.cs.odu.edu/~mweigle/research/gallery.html))